N55 Upgraded Turbo GuidePin

 BMW N55 Stage 2 Turbo Upgrade

 Stage 2 options are where the serious tuners should start.
-Stage 2 turbos include upgraded compressor and turbine wheels, as well as a machined/bored out center section to allow for larger wheels.
-Like stage 1, stage 2 options are also direct bolt-on to the factory setup and therefore undetectable by dealerships – although the rest of your mods probably won’t be!
+Stage 2 turbos include upgraded compressor and turbine wheels, as well as a machined/bored-out center section to allow for larger wheels.
+Like stage 1, stage 2 options are also direct bolt-on to the factory setup and therefore mostly undetectable by dealerships – although the rest of your mods probably won’t be!

 Stage 2 systems will put you in the 450-550whp ballpark.
 Engine reliability obviously decreases as you push the upper range of the setup, but is also highly dependent on your tune and other factors.
 We will cover reliability in more depth a bit further down!

 Stage 2 is the best option for N55 owners who are serious about tuning, want more than 425whp, and are willing to spend a pretty penny.
-If you are in between stage 2 and 3 as you read this, I will preface stage 3 by saying that it will likely require upgraded engine interals which means we are talking pretty serious dough $$!
+If you are in between stage 2 and 3 as you read this, I will preface stage 3 by saying that it will likely require upgraded engine internals which means a pretty dramatic increase in cost.

 Expected Horsepower: 450-550whp depending on tune and supporting mods